 As a result of the 2020 Engagement Survey findings, overview presentations about the SLRAOC were made to 10 groups with about 170 attendees.
+Quarterly updates of AOC progress are provided to the Advisory Board of the Lake Superior National Estuarine Research Reserve.
+At their request, regular updates of MN progress are provided to the League of Women Voters Environmental Action Committee.

-The SLRA has been designated as the primary entity through which social media posts are made, using Facebook, , and Instagram.
+The SLRA has been designated as the primary entity through which social media posts are made, using Facebook, and Instagram.
 A social media plan is developed each fall to identify monthly topics that can be highlighted in the upcoming year.
+Additionally, SLRA now includes the SLRAOC social media content in their monthly "River Voice" e-newsletters.

 Another important communication effort is the need to memorialize the SLRAOC accomplishments, so a public historical record is in place by the time of delisting.
 In addition to web site content already developed, wild rice signs that utilize an Indigenous context have been installed at several sites.
+A permanent interpretive sign describing the problems and remedies at the St. Louis River-Interlake-Duluth Tar Site has been installed at the trailhead of the City's Waabizheshikana (Marten Trail).
 More opportunities and partnerships for signs, exhibits, and displays will continue to be sought.